JayVoigt/JavaMonopoly/documentation/pp3.md

 Note the use of the word "prototype" -- this implementation is not fully compliant with the original game rules.
 For example, auctions and trading are not implemented, and there are inevitably some bugs to be encountered while playing normally.

 &nbsp;

+<mark>**Important:**</mark>

+**See the directory `/src/main/java/cc/jayv/monopoly3` for all Java code** pertaining to this project.

+The latest executable `.jar` file is available as `/JavaMonopolyPrototype.jar`.

+For more details on the codebase, please see the JavaDoc -- it is currently available online at [GitHub Pages](), but the offline version is available under the `/javadoc` directory.

+Primary documentation is available within `/documentation` along with supplemental diagrams and screenshots.

+Legacy and unused code files are stored under `/src/main/legacy`.
+These files are **not** used in the final version of the main project, but are stored for reference.

+Art assets and helper files, such as icons and .csv-formatted space data, are stored under `/src/main/resources`.
+All non-reference images were created with Aseprite and Adobe Illustrator.

+##### Third-party libraries:
+This project utilizes:
+- [MigLayout](http://miglayout.com/) as the primary Swing layout manager.
+Licensed under BSD or GPL.
+- [FlatLaf](https://github.com/JFormDesigner/FlatLaf) for the Swing look and feel.
+Licensed under Apache License 2.0.

+&nbsp;
 ### Data structures

 #### Spaces, properties, and game events